 When I made the salad, I did not read the recipe properly and made it like a regular salad by dicing the avocado and tossing it with the vinaigrette.
 Actual preparation calls for cutting the avocado into two, removing the pit and pouring the vinaigrette in it.
 The vinaigrette is prepared by whisking together tomato, green onion, oil, lime juice, salt, pepper and Vinegar.
 If you like avocados and guacamole, you will like this salad, regardless of how it is prepared.

-Adapted: Food Fare Recipes
+Adapted: Food Fare Recipes (link not working)

 Preparation: 5-10 minutes